RoySegall/gizra.com/src/_posts/2018-01-02-elm-port-alternatives.md

 in via the DOM.
 Then, we can listen for them, decode them and handle them in the usual way.

-## 4. Plain Old Ports
+## Plain Old Ports

 I hope you've enjoyed this tour through some alternatives to using ports when you need to communicate between Javascript and Elm.
 But I should repeat what I said at the beginning.
-This isn't the best way to begin if you're not familiar with ports.
 Plain old ports work really well for many situations -- these are just some alternatives for certain cases where ports can be a bit awkward.